visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Threshold_operator.rst

 """"""""""""""""""""""""""

 The Threshold operator uses a range of values to determine which cells from the database should be kept in the visualization.
-You specify the range of values by lower and upper bounds on the threshold variable.
+For the **Default** bounds input, you specify the range of values by lower and upper bounds on the threshold variable.
 Cells with values below the lower bound or with values above the upper bound are removed from the visualization.
 To specify a new lower bound, type a new number or the special
 keyword: min into the **Threshold operator attributes window's**